 Why Advice to Eat Less Fat Has Backfired:

 There is growing evidence that not all calories are created equal.
 Although Americans have been told to avoid fat because it can make us fat, this advice has resulted in higher amounts of sugar, fructose, and other highly refined carbohydrates in our diet.
 Dr. Robert Lustig finds that processed foods, high in sugar and low in fiber, are the most likely culprits that are truly making Americans fatter.
-He offers scientific evidence, and he has practical advice on the solution: eat real food!
+He offers scientific evidence that we are overdosing on sugar, and he has practical advice on the solution: eat real food!

 Robert Lustig, MD, MSL, is Professor of Pediatrics in the Division of Endocrinology, and Member of the Institute for Health Policy Studies at University of California, San Francisco.
 He is a neuroendocrinologist whose clinical research has focused on the regulation of energy balance by the central nervous system.
 His books include the bestseller Fat Chance: Beating the Odds Against Sugar, Processed Food, Obesity, and Disease and The Fat Chance Cookbook: More Than 100 Recipes Ready in Under 30 Minutes to Help You Lose the Sugar and the Weight.
 Dr. Lustig is also President of the non-profit Institute for Responsible Nutrition, a think tank devoted to improving our food supply.

 The podcast of this program will be available the Monday after the broadcast date.
 The show can be streamed online from this site and podcasts can be downloaded for free for four weeks after the date of broadcast.
 After that time has passed, digital downloads are available for $2.99.
 CDs may be purchased at any time after broadcast for $9.99.